alschofield/stuff/Projects/README.md

 - reduce redundency
   - npm publish template, components, main-components, and maybe themes
   - proxy server
+- login/authentication server and apply to apps as optional (would probably be relatively useless to start)
+- improve styling of apps
+- add more tests for apps and servers (realistically we should write tests first but we started this as a degenerate codebase to accelerate react improvement. write test, start app, test is failing, start coding until test is no longer failing, TDD, you dont have to do it this way but its a great way to get started and just a reliable way in general but like write tests its something ive neglected and thats a bad thing do not follow my lead)
 - data science
   - some sort of soccer statistical analysis
 - blockchain stuff